-Sixteen years later on October 23, 2012, the Ingham Institute came to life in the form of a world-class, state-of-the-art research precinct.
+Sixteen years later on October 23, 2012, the Ingham Institute came to life in the form of a world-class, state-of-the-art research building.

 The Ingham Institute for Applied Medical Research is a project that highlights Mr Ingham’s entrepreneurial mindset and community spirit.
 True to his original commitment to the local community, the Institute shares a unique partnership between the South Western Sydney Local Health District (SWSLHD), UNSW Sydney and Western Sydney University.

 The Institute has received a number of generous donations throughout the years, both through Inghams Enterprises (which was sold in 2013) and directly from Mr Bob Ingham AO and his family.

-Mr Ingham’s philanthropic gifts to the Institute exceed $15 million – ranking him among Australia’s most generous supporters of health and medical research.
+Mr Ingham’s philanthropic gifts to the Institute exceed $15 million – ranking him amongst Australia’s most generous supporters of health and medical research.

 The Ingham Institute has also been fortunate to receive long-term support from Lady Mary Fairfax AC, OBE, who has pledged more than $1 million to allow our researchers to continue their life-changing work.

 Robert “Bob” Walter Ingham AO is a leading Australian businessman and was co-owner of Inghams Enterprises – a poultry business headquartered in Liverpool, Sydney – along with his late brother, Jack Ingham.

 The Ingham brothers also co-founded the largest thoroughbred horse racing and breeding operation in Australia, Woodlands Stud, which was sold in 2008.